 Right now, I’m focused on two things: keeping the lines of communication open and curbing my own bad habits.

 To mitigate risks, we have a standing rule—she can call us at any time, under any circumstances, if she needs help.
-We’ll pick her up (in a cab, if necessary), no questions asked and no judgements.
+We’ll pick her up, no questions asked and no judgements.
 I’ll even put aspirin and a big bottle of water on her bedside table.

 We will, however, have a discussion the next morning.
 Which, I must admit is incredibly satisfying as my daughter, hungover and contrite, feels like she at the very least owes it to me to listen.